 The best part is it takes just 15 minutes to make.
 Seriously.
 Minimal prep work is required (some dicing and chopping) and then you can set it and forget it, allowing the slow cooker to do the rest.

-Get the Slow Cooker Beef Stew recipes and nutrition info here.
+Get the Slow Cooker Beef Stew recipe and nutrition info.

 2. Spanish-Inspired Chicken Stew